kilhage/capistrano-php-fpm/README.md

 require 'capistrano/php-fpm'
 ```

-The task will run before deploy:updated as part of Capistrano's default deploy, or can be run in isolation with cap production php_fpm:reload

-The task will run before `deploy:updated` as part of Capistrano's default deploy,
+The task will run after `deploy:updated` as part of Capistrano's default deploy,
 or can be run in isolation with `cap production php_fpm:reload`

 Configurable options: